Software-For-Love/documentation/challenges/swe.md

 Tinker around with it a bit! (check under /src for js files).

+## Challenge

+This is the most crucial part.
+Now that you have your website up and running, we want you to incorporate a nav bar in the header of the site.
+The nav bar should be able to navigate between the homepage, "Page 2" and the "Go to using Typescript" pages on the current site.
+Make a new [branch](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) from your main branch in your Github repository.
+Once you're done, make a pull request and merge your changes back into the main branch.
+You can make the header as sophisticated as you want, but we're going to assess only the functionality of the nav bar, and look at coding practices you have employed in your solution.
+Designing a clean header will earn you bonus points!

 ### Deploying

 After fiddling around with the template!
 You're going to deploy it using Netlify!